Ogg's Torsion conjecture: Fifty years later: Quadratic points on bielliptic curves of genus using quadratic Chabauty

 Quadratic Chabauty for bielliptic curves over $\Q$ was subsequently refined by Bianchi \cite{bianchi} using $p$-adic sigma functions in place of double Coleman integrals.
 This was recently extended by Bianchi and Padurariu \cite{bianchi-padurariu}, where an implementation was given to study rational points on {\it all} rank 2 genus 2 bielliptic curves in the LMFDB, including the Atkin--Lehner quotient curve $X_0(166)^* \coloneqq X_0(166)/\langle w_2, w_{83} \rangle$ (with LMFDB label \href{https://www.lmfdb.org/Genus2Curve/Q/13778/a/27556/1}{13778.a.27556.1}), as well as the Shimura curve $X_0(10,19)/\langle w_{190} \rangle$.

 \vv Using a slight extension of their work to $K = \Q(i)$, as done in \cite{BMcode}, one can use a smaller prime to carry out the computation of a finite set containing the depth 2 Selmer set for $X_0(37)$.
 (Recall Definition \ref{D:Selmer} in Section \ref{qc}.) {We carried out this computation for $p=13$ and recovered the points $(\pm 2i, \pm 1),(\pm 1, \pm 4),$ and ${\bf \infty}, {\bf 0}$.
 But lurking within the set of depth 2 Selmer points, we also found the \emph{algebraic} points $(\pm \sqrt{-3}, \pm 4),$ these being initially observed 73-adically in \cite{4}.
-We also found several other mock-rational Selmer points, such as { } .} \vv { See Banwait--Najman--Padurariu \cite{BNP} for an extensive discussion---and for results---regarding quadratic points on $X_0(N)$.
+We also found several other mock-rational Selmer points, such as { }}

+{ See Banwait--Najman--Padurariu \cite{BNP} for an extensive discussion---and for results---regarding quadratic points on $X_0(N)$.
 In particular they show that {$X_0(37)(\mathbb{Q}(\sqrt{d})) = X_0(37)(\Q)$} for

 {We could continue by varying the quadratic fields $K$, and in principle, if the rank is not too large, apply Chabauty--Coleman, quadratic Chabauty or variations thereof---possibly combining with other Diophantine techniques---to determine the $K$-rational points on $X_0(37)$.
 But eventually the ranks outpace our current collection of Diophantine tools.
 For instance, over $K = \Q(\sqrt{-139})$, a \texttt{Magma} computation reveals that the elliptic curve $E_0$ has rank 3, as does $E_1$, and so $J_0(37)(K)$ here altogether has rank 6, making it a challenge for existing methods.